mrKJames/pre_work/readme.md

 These are the basic building blocks of the course.

+- Else, you have programming experience and have used the terminal for more than 3 months, read the rest of this document.

+# Advanced Options

+For Atom:

+- enable teletype
+- file-icons
+- tokamak-terminal
+- and your own theme

 ### Directories at the root level:
 Create the following file structure in a dir on your desktop called year_one_ibcs.
 Make the following file structure at your year_one_ibcs root level:

 - unit_0
 - unit_1
 - unit_2